Power outages

 1. Check your safety switch to see if it tripped.
 If the safety switch didn’t trip…

-2. Check on your neighbours to see if they still have power.
+2. Check on your neighbors to see if they still have power.
 If they don’t have power either…

 3. Check for fallen trees, wires, or other obstructions outside